 There are several types of advanced meter systems which can make the measures outlined above even simpler.
 Half-hourly meters capture a reading every 30 minutes and can be very useful in analysing advanced usage patterns.
 Sub-meters can help you focus on individual areas or processes.
 Small loads can be measured by plug-in meters that sit between a socket and an appliance plug, and can be very helpful in identifying inefficient appliances and equipment.

 All businesses and homes are expected to have smart electricity and gas meters installed within the next ten years.
+Consumers choosing a gas supplier could identify easiest price comparison online to get more information.
 Smart meters produce comparisons to live readings in real-time for an instant image of energy consumption.
 This can help businesses tailor their consumption to make best use of off-peak times.
 The live reading is automatically sent to the suppliers to ensure accuracy.
 British Gas Businessis the leading supplier of smart meters with over 200,000 businesses already signed in the United Kingdom.

 The Carbon Trust can assist in performing a walk-round survey of your business that will help identify potential wastage problems and inefficient equipment and appliances.